alex-christiansen/high-speed-pbl/README.md

-# Looker JavaScript Embed SDK
+# High-speed PBL

 ## Introduction

-The Looker JavaScript Embed SDK is designed to facilitate using Looker embedded content in your web application.
-The goal is to make communication between a host website and one or more embedded dashboards, looks or explores easier and more reliable.
+The goal of High-speed PBL is to demostrate the key aspects of Looker's embed SDK that can be modulized and easily implemented by your team.

 A typical setup might look like this.
 In this case, a dashboard with an id of `11` is created inside a DOM element with the id `dashboard`.
 The `dashboard:run:start` and `dashboard:run:complete` events are used to update the state of the embedding window's UI, and a button with an id of `run` is scripted to send a `dashboard:run` message to the dashboard.